NetDevNotes/Ansible-Cisco-Show-Run/README.md

-# Ansible Perfoming a Show Run on a Cisco Switch
+# Ansible Perfoming a Show Run on a Cisco Switch :coffee:

 * This play performs a `show run` on a Cisco switch and outputs the config to a text file.
 * The inventory file uses groups-of-groups but we are only interested in the switch in this play.